Mac-STAT/Stat155Notes/docs/03-linear-regression.md

     mutate(AnyFireplace = Fireplaces > 0)
 ```

-In order to include this information in our linear regression model, we need to turn that categorical variable (`AnyFireplace` with values of `TRUE` or `FALSE`) into an **indicator variable**, which has a numeric value of 0 or 1:
+In order to include this information in our linear regression model, we need to turn that categorical variable (`AnyFireplace` with values of `TRUE` or `FALSE`) into a quantitative variable using an **indicator variable**, which has a numeric value of 0 or 1:

 $$ \hbox{AnyFireplaceTRUE} = \begin{cases}1 \quad \text{ if a home has at least one fireplace}\\ 0\quad \text{ if a home does not have a fireplace} \end{cases}$$
 Our model is written as